brimdata/zed/zng/docs/spec.md

 > ### Note: This specification is in BETA development.
 > We hope that no backward incompatible changes will be made during
 > the BETA phase.
 We plan to
-> declare the specification stable and finalized in Spring, 2021.
+> declare the specification stable and finalized in spring 2021.
 >
 > [Zq](https://github.com/brimsec/zq/blob/master/README.md)'s
 > implementation of ZNG is tracking this spec and as it changes,